MichalMrena/DecisionDiagrams/README.md

     std::vector<diagram_t> xs = manager.variables({0, 1, 2, 3, 4});

     // diagram_t is cheap handle type, multiple diagrams can point
-    // to a same node, to test whether they do .equals can be used: assert(&x1 != &xs[1] && x1.equals(xs[1]));
+    // to a same node, to test whether they do use .equals: assert(&x1 != &xs[1] && x1.equals(xs[1]));

     using namespace teddy::ops; // (to simplify operator names)